CNC WIRE BENDING SERVICES

 Computer numerically controlled (CNC) bending is a unique manufacturing process that uses a robotic arm to push wire or tube through a series of servo-driven rollers to bend and form materials into specific configurations.
 At Marshall, our machines are capable of generating complex bends in both wire and tubing materials, bringing exceptional accuracy and repeatability to medical device component production.

 Marshall’s automated CNC programmable bending system incorporates 2- and 3-dimensional precision bending for small-diameter, pre-machined wire and tubing.
-This advanced bending solution offers our medical customers superior cost savings, improved production turn-around and consistent quality—driving efficiency and success for their production goals.
+This advanced bending solution offers our medical customers; cost savings, improved production turn-around and consistent quality.